Verdicts + Settlements

-In Eap, a combined policy limits settlement was reached for a 34-year-old small business owner rendered a paraplegic when a slab of stone fell upon him from a table used to fabricate stone into decorative countertops.
-The settlement was obtained from the table manufacturer and two distributors.
+In Eap, a combined policy limits settlement of $7,000,000 was reached for a 34-year-old small business owner rendered a paraplegic when a slab of stone fell upon him from a table used to fabricate stone into decorative countertops.
+Duffy + Fulginiti obtained the settlement from the table manufacturer and two distributors.

 In Straub, Duffy + Fulginiti obtained a $4,500,000 verdict in favor of Doug Straub, a construction worker, and his wife, Carol.
 Mr. Straub suffered many broken bones and a closed head injury following the failure of a sewer plug which exploded, breaking bones in his face, arms and legs.
 The verdict was appealed to the Pennsylvania Supreme Court twice and was ultimately affirmed resulting, with delay damages, in payment of approximately $6,500,000.
 The verdict was reported as one of the largest verdicts in Pennsylvania that year.